Get your hands dirty for clean water!

 Got flooding in your backyard?
 This is the perfect time to learn more about the benefits of incorporating a rain garden into your landscape.
 Our landscape designers will give a presentation followed by a hands-on gardening opportunity.

-This workshop is part of the Clear Creeks Project.
+These workshops are part of the Clear Creeks Project.
 Coordinated by the Gunpowder Valley Conservancy, the Clear Creeks Project is a grant-funded, citizen-based initiative that helps answer a community desire to restore the water quality of the Bird River, Lower Gunpowder Falls, Middle River, and Tidal Gunpowder watersheds.
 Additional funding provided by the National Fish and Wildlife Foundation; Chesapeake Bay Trust; Baltimore County Department of Environmental Protection and Sustainability; Baltimore Gas and Electric; and Chesapeake and Atlantic Coastal Bays Trust Fund, administered by Maryland Department of Natural Resources.